Module java.xml

 9

-jdk.xml.extensionClassLoader Sets a non-null ClassLoader instance to be used for loading XSLTC java extension functions. no no Object A reference to a ClassLoader object.
+jdk.xml.extensionClassLoader Sets a non-null ClassLoader instance to be used for loading XSLTC java extension functions. no Object A reference to a ClassLoader object.
 Null if the value is not specified. null N/A No Transform 9

 XPath

-8
+Method 2 8

 jdk.xml.overrideDefaultParser Enables the use of a 3rd party's parser implementation to override the system-default parser for the JDK's Transform, Validation and XPath implementations. true or false.
 True enables the use of 3rd party's parser implementations to override the system-default implementation during XML Transform, Validation or XPath operation.
 False disables the use of 3rd party's parser implementations. false false Yes Transform